GandhiNN/gandhinn.github.io/_posts/2025-12-29-simple-housekeeping-script-for-rust-projects.md

 This concept can also be applied to other languages and build systems as well.
 For example, in Python projects for `.pyc` and `__pycache__` cleanup.

-I hope this tool can be beneficial in your own Rust development workflow.
-It's always a good feeling to have a spacious storage and fast builds!
+I hope this simple script can be beneficial in your own Rust development workflow.
+Beacuse you know, it's always a good feeling to have a spacious storage and fast builds!